WebVella/WebVella-ERP/WebVella.ERP.Web/wwwroot/plugins/webvella-core/lib/bootstrap-ui-datetime-picker/README.md

 ```
 .datetime-picker-dropdown > li.time-picker-menu
 ```
-Applied when the time picker is visible
+Applied when the time picker is visible.
+The buttons in the buttonBars can be overridden by setting the css classes as stated above

 ###### EXAMPLE
 For example, if i add this css code, you will see the difference to the calendar in the images below